dormant-chicken/nord-dotfiles/README.md

 > [!NOTE]
 > Applying a GTK theme with NWG-look will change the wofi theme too, so there is no need for using custom wofi dotfiles unless you want to, as your GTK theme will have their own.

-The wallpaper that I use can be found at [imgur](https://imgur.com/ZE9ZvL4).
+The wallpaper that I use can be found in the hyprland folder